 What's your interior design style?
-It can be hard to define.
-If you're either country casual or city sleek, the difference is extreme and you're easier to describe.
+If you're either country casual or city sleek, the difference is extreme and you're fairly easy to describe.
 But what about if you are transitional?
 And what does that even mean?
-Your interior design style is a hard thing to define, but having an understanding of your likes and dislikes, and knowing how to describe them, is step one to a successful new design plan.
-The following is a highly unscientific quiz that helps break down the major style elements in a design plan.
+Your interior design style is a hard thing to define, but understanding your likes and dislikes, and knowing how to describe them, is Step 1 to a successful new design plan.
+The following highly unscientific quiz will help you get to know your interior design style.

 1) What is your favorite wood?